 - Translating Avada theme options

 - Translating other theme and site texts

 - Install the Avada theme and activate it.

 - Set up WPML from WPML >> Languages.
-See our WPML Getting Started Guide for complete reference, but the initial simple three-step setup is self-explanatory, asking you to choose your default language, a set of active languages, and a language selector.
-(For starters, choose the footer language selector, you can change this later.)
+See our WPML Getting Started Guide for complete reference.
+The initial, simple three-step setup is self-explanatory, asking you to choose your default language, a set of active languages, and a language selector.
+(For starters, choose the footer language selector; you can change this later.)

 Translating Avada home page